jbhopkins/bioxtasraw/docs/source/tutorial/s3_normalization.rst

 #.
 Click on the Normalization section in the options list on the left.

 #.
 In the fields at the bottom of the Normalization panel, make sure “/” is selected
-    in the left dropdown menu, and enter I1 in the large field.
+    in the left drop-down menu, and enter I1 in the large field.

     *   *Note:* It is typical in SAXS to normalize by the transmitted intensity.
 At the BioCAT beamline, the beamstop counter is name I1, which is why we are using that name in the normalization expression.

-    *   *Tip:* You can use the large field as a dropdown menu to see and select available normalization counters.
+    *   *Tip:* You can use the large field as a drop-down menu to see and select available normalization counters.

 #.
 Click the Calc button to evaluate the expression for the counter values loaded